Sister Rosetta Tharpe: Early career

 By 1943, she considered rebuilding a strictly gospel act, but she was contractually required to perform more worldly material.
 Her nightclub performances, in which she would sometimes sing gospel songs amid scantily clad showgirls, caused her to be shunned by some in the gospel community.
 During this time, masculinity was directly linked to guitar skills.
 Tharpe was often offered the intended compliment that she could "play like a man", demonstrating her skills at guitar battles at the Apollo.

 Tharpe continued recording during World War II, one of only two gospel artists able to record V-discs for troops overseas.

-Her song "Strange Things Happening Every Day", recorded in 1944 with Sammy Price, Decca's house boogie woogie pianist, showcased her virtuosity as a guitarist and her witty lyrics and delivery.
+Her song "Strange Things Happening Every Day" was recorded in 1944 with Sammy Price, Decca's house boogie woogie pianist; it showcased her virtuosity as a guitarist as well as her witty lyrics and delivery.
 It was the first gospel song to appear on the Billboard magazine Harlem Hit Parade.
 This 1944 record has been called the first rock and roll record.
 Tharpe toured throughout the 1940s, backed by various gospel quartets, including the Dixie Hummingbirds.

 In 1946, Tharpe saw Marie Knight perform at a Mahalia Jackson concert in New York City.
 Tharpe recognized a special talent in Knight.
 Two weeks later, Tharpe showed up at Knight's doorstep, inviting her to go on the road.
 They toured the gospel circuit for a number of years, during which they recorded hits such as "Up Above My Head" and "Gospel Train".
-According to Tharpe's biographer Gayle Wald, she and Knight also became lovers.
+According to Tharpe's biographer Gayle Wald, she and Knight were also rumoured to be lovers.

 Later career

 Starting in 1949, their popularity took a sudden downturn and their relationship started to fade.
 Mahalia Jackson was starting to eclipse Tharpe in popularity, and Knight harbored a desire to break free as a solo act into popular music.
 Furthermore, around this time, Knight lost her children and mother in a house fire.
 That same year, to commemorate Tharpe's first anniversary of being a homeowner in Richmond, Virginia, Tharpe put on a concert at what is now the Altria Theater.
 Supporting her for that concert were the Twilight Singers, whom Rosetta adopted as her background singers for future concerts, renaming them the Rosettes.

-Tharpe attracted 25,000 paying customers to her wedding to her manager, Russell Morrison (her third marriage), followed by a vocal performance at Griffith Stadium in Washington, DC, in 1951.
+Tharpe attracted 25,000 paying customers to her wedding to her manager Russell Morrison (her third marriage), followed by a vocal performance at Griffith Stadium in Washington, DC, in 1951.
 In 1952, Tharpe and Red Foley recorded the B-side "Have a Little Talk with Jesus", which is likely the first interracial duet recorded in the US.
 Only in 1968 did Billy Vera and Judy Clay have a hit as an interracial duet, "Storybook Children".

-In 1956, Tharpe recorded an album with the gospel quartet the Harmonizing Four, titled Gospel Train.
+In 1956, Tharpe recorded an album with the gospel quartet the Harmonizing Four titled Gospel Train.
 In 1957, Tharpe was booked for a month-long tour of the UK by British trombonist Chris Barber.